 Here are some quick answers to common questions about safety in Chile.

-Yes, the country has done very well for itself and yes, the infrastructure here tends to work pretty well.
+The country has done very well for itself and yes, the infrastructure here tends to work pretty well.
 It is also true that there’s generally a good standard of living across the board.
 However, there is also real poverty in Chile to this day.
-There is also a low average wage.
-There is a gap between rich and poor that has resulted in big protests that ended up with a military enforced curfew.
-It’s a pretty big issue…

 And have you thought about getting Travel Insurance for your trip?
 You can get a quote from World Nomads by clicking on the link below.